 Eating Disorder diagnosis and treatment under the western biomedical model of psychiatry and psychology fails to acknowledge the socially constructed systems and institutions creating disordered eating and dis-ease.

-Decolonize Eating Disorders is an action-based forum addressing eating disorder diagnosis, treatment, and recovery from a culturally-appropriate and inclusive philosophy based in the Indigenous Food Sovereignty movement and Designing Regenerative Cultures framework.
+Decolonize Eating Disorders aims to be a systems-level, action-based forum addressing eating disorder diagnosis, treatment, and recovery from a culturally-appropriate and inclusive philosophy based in the Indigenous Food Sovereignty movement and Designing Regenerative Cultures frameworks.